Concordium/concordium-rust-smart-contracts/CTS1.rst

 - The contract function MUST reject if the sender is not a contract address with error :ref:`CONTRACT_ONLY<CTS-rejection-errors>`.
 - The contract function MUST reject if any of the queries fail:

   - A query MUST fail if the token ID is unknown with error: :ref:`INVALID_TOKEN_ID<CTS-rejection-errors>`.

 Logged events
 -------------

-The idea of the logged events for this specification is for off-chain applications to be able to track balances and operators without knowledge of the contract specific implementation details.
+The idea of the logged events for this specification is for off-chain applications to be able to track balances and operators without knowledge of the contract-specific implementation details.
 For this reason it is important to log events in any functionality of the token contract which modifies balances or operators.

 - It MUST be possible to derive the balance of an address for a token type from the logged :ref:`CTS-event-transfer`, :ref:`CTS-event-mint` and :ref:`CTS-event-burn` events.